Stephanie was elected to serve as the Member of Parliament for Barnsley East in the 2017 General Election. She was re-elected in December 2019.

-An active member of the Labour Party for many years, Stephanie served for four years on the party’s Governing body, the National Executive Committee, and for a decade on the party’s policy making body, the National Policy Forum.
+An active member of the Labour Party for twenty years, Stephanie served for four years on the party’s Governing body, the National Executive Committee, and for a decade on the party’s policy making body, the National Policy Forum.

 A member of the Women’s Parliamentary Football Team and a keen runner, she completed the London Marathon in 2019.

-Stephanie lives in Darfield near Barnsley.
+Stephanie lives in Darfield, Barnsley.